-The adoption of new technologies only truly takes hold when people actually use them – particularly when it comes to cybersecurity solutions.
+New technology adoption only takes hold when people actually use it – particularly when it comes to cybersecurity solutions.

-Protection needs to reflect your digital workplace realities
+Effective protection needs to reflect the realities of your digital workplace

-- Mobile employees, who expect to work from anywhere via any device
+- Remote employees, who expect to work from anywhere via any device

 - Evolving security demands of clients, partners and vendors

 - Zero trust policies for business risk and disruption

 - Controlling data after it leaves the organization, ensuring it only reaches intended recipients

 - Cybersecurity threats – both internal and external